datavane/datasophon/README.md

 # Vision

-Aiming at quickly deploying,managing,monitoring and automating the operation and maintenance of Big Data service components and nodes,helping you quickly build stable, efficient Big Data cluster services.
+Aiming at quickly deploying, managing, monitoring and automating the operation and maintenance of Big Data service components and nodes,helping you quickly build stable, efficient Big Data cluster services.

 # What is DataSophon?